The Full Story

 The bottom line is that lawn care chemicals intended for homeowner use can be used safely when label directions are followed carefully and products are stored properly.
 To avoid skin, eye, throat, and lung irritation, use these products on days with little or no wind.
 Avoid the risk of swallowing them by storing these products in original, labeled containers.
 If they must be diluted in different containers, label those containers clearly and do NOT use them for any other purpose.
 Lock the products and containers up high, out of sight and reach of children and pets.

 If someone gets a lawn care chemical on their skin or in their eyes, rinse with running water for 15-20 minutes.
-Then, call Poison Control at 1-800-222-1222.
-If someone swallows one of these products, call Poison Control right away.
+Then, use the webPOISONCONTROL® tool for guidance online or call Poison Control at 1-800-222-1222.
+If someone swallows one of these products, get guidance from Poison Control right away, either online or by phone.

 Feel free to call Poison Control at 1-800-222-1222 if you have questions about the safety of lawn care chemicals you're planning to use.
 Poison specialists can answer them, whether you plan to apply products yourself or have a professional lawn care company treat your lawn.